 The creation of User IDs should follow the naming convention

-The creation of User IDs should follow the naming convention defined in Annex B: User ID naming convetion.
+The creation of User IDs should follow the naming convention defined in Annex B: User ID naming convention.

-SSN Authorities implementing a web interface shall guarantee the authenticity of the web interface by appropriate means based on industrial best practices.
+SSN Authorities implementing a web user interface shall guarantee the security of the transmission of information through the web user interface by appropriate means based on industrial best practices.
 For the central SSN web user interface 1-way SSL will be implemented (using certificates issued by a globally trusted CA)

 Central SSN web interface uses SSL in combination with PKI to provide authentication of the server to the client (see Annex E: Technical background for more information on PKI services and 1-way SSL).

-SSN Authorities implementing a machine-to-machine interface shall guarantee the authenticity by appropriate means based on industrial best practices.
+SSN Authorities implementing a system interface shall guarantee the security of the transmission of information through the system interface by appropriate means based on industrial best practices.
 For interfaces with the central SSN system 2-way SSL will be implemented (using certificates issued by the EMSA CA)

 SSL in combination with EMSA PKI (see EMSA PKI Services) has been adopted for incoming and outgoing communications with the central SSN system, providing authentication of the server to the client and of the client to the server (see Annex E: Technical background for more information on 2-way SSL).

-For outgoing XML messages (sent by the central SafeSeaNet system to the national SSN system) the central SSN system is identified by its client digital certificate plus the credentials stored within the Header of the XML message.
-The national SSN system is identified by its server digital certificate.
+For outgoing XML messages (sent by the Central SSN system to the national SSN systems), the Central SSN system is identified by its client digital certificate plus the credentials stored within the Header of the XML message.
+The national SSN system is identified by its server’s digital certificate.

 In case of file download, e.g. Incident notification details available as PDF file on a Member State’s file server, 2-way SSL should also be configured at Member State level.
 The Member State URLs are masked at central SSN system level and the file is made available without disclosing the exact location of data.
 The central SSN system will be in charge of downloading those files.

 A User ID should only be used by the appointed SSN user or users.
-Authorities in charge of providing access to the SSN system should keep a record of all accesses per User ID at their system level
+Authorities in charge of providing access to the SSN system should keep a record of all accesses per User ID at their system level.

-In case a User ID needs to be shared for operational reasons, a trace of the user accessing the system with the given credentials should be recorded by the system itself or by means of record on a logbook maintained at central and/or national level.
+In case a User ID needs to be shared between different persons for operational reasons, a record of the identity of the person accessing the system with the given User ID should be recorded by the system itself or by means of record on a logbook maintained at central and/or national level.

 A review of the credentials (e.g. password modification, user account revocation) used to access the SSN system should be performed at each system level regularly (at least each year) or whenever there is an upgrade of the SSN security policy affecting the authentication mechanism (e.g. SSN password policy):

-A proper user account review procedure should be put in place by each authority part of the SSN system, to guarantee that all present users are still active and their credentials are still valid.
+A proper user account review procedure should be put in place by each authority part of the SSN system, to guarantee that all present users are still active, and their credentials are still valid.
 Special attention should be taken after any user status change (promotion, downgrading, transfer, termination).

 Unnecessary user accounts should be disabled (not physically removed) in order to prevent unwanted and uncontrolled accesses to the SSN system;

-Secure methods for creating and distributing temporary, initial-use passwords (in accordance with the SSN password policy defined in Annex C: SSN Password Policy.
+Secure methods for creating and distributing temporary, initial-use passwords should be put in place.

-Forcing users to change any temporary/initial-use password and periodically change passwords and to use strong passwords at each change (in accordance with the SSN password policy defined in Annex C: SSN Password Policy.
+Users should be required to change any temporary password at first login and to change passwords periodically.

+Passwords shall comply with the rules defined in the SSN password policy (provided in Annex C: SSN Password Policy).